STM3256/norepair/README.md

 ## Version 1.0
 This version will auto-close any vendor that can repair.
 Interactions with other addons are not tested, and any that "auto-repair" might execute their script first.

+## Version 2.0
+Added slash commands for:
+1. Help             = '/nr', '/norepair', '/norepairhelp'
+2. Create Buy order = '/nrb', '/norepairbuy'
+3. Check Buy order  = '/nrbo', '/norepairbuyorder'
+4. Cancel Buy order = '/nrbc', '/norepairbuycancel'

+Added concept of "buy orders".
+A buy order can be placed by executing a slash command.
+Now you can purchase specific supplies from a vendor that can repair without ever seeing the repair button.